alexanderbazo/TwitterCrawlerCMD/Readme.md

 # Twitter Crawler CLI

 This project aims to implement a cli wrapper for basic operations againts twitter's REST api.
-While JSON and CSV output is available, the main use case is the persitence of tweets into a database.
+Results are store into an sqlite database.

 ## Install